chriskyfung/My-PowerShell-Scripts/theBrain/README.md

 ## Requirements

--   PowerShell 5.1 or higher
+- PowerShell 5.1 or higher (Recommended)
+- PSSQLite module (1.1.0 or later)
--   TheBrain 13 or higher
+- TheBrain 13 for Windows

 ## Installation
 To use the scripts in this repository, follow these steps: